parthamallik/where-is-my-driver/README.md

  - sudo apt-get update
  - sudo apt-get install postgresql-9.5-postgis-2.2 postgresql-contrib-9.5
  - sudo vim /etc/postgresql/9.5/main/pg_hba.conf
-    - update to host    all     all     172.0.0.1/31   password // So that the app can connect with password
+    - update the line:  host    all     all     172.0.0.1/31   password // So that the app can connect with password
  - sudo /etc/init.d/postgresql restart

 ## Project Configuration